 As with most things to do with motherhood, this did not go at all as I planned it.

 Instead, early in the year, she spent her time nursing while brother read.
-Then she’d sit on my lap during the rest of school.
+Then she’d sit on my lap during the rest of the school day.

 We cut out a couple more nursing sessions later in the year, and now she wants to participate in whatever we do.